bitsoex/front-end-challenge/README.md

 ## Stack

-Builded from scratch with [react-scripts] and stylizing it with [Less].
+Builded from scratch with [react-scripts] and stylized with [Less].

 Also following the tips from [airbnb guys].